arunwagle/DemoRepo/clients/Mizuho/Reporting/DataConnect.md

   - You can add multiple sources
 - Add target
   - While adding target, select "Append to the table" and click on "Launch Mapping".
 This will map the source to the target columns

+### Schedule the activity to run daily
+- Run immediately OR
+- Schedule to run at a particular interval.